vincentlemstra/backingtrack_merger/README.md

 ## Room for Improvement
 ### To Do
-- Update menu: Option for user to edit input.
+- Update menu: Option for the user to edit input.
 - Update menu: Option to download both files (all tracks + the chosen ...less).
-- Funtion to remove other instruments.
+- Function to remove other instruments.

 ## Acknowledgement
 - Thanks to [Jiaaro](https://github.com/jiaaro) for creating the [Pydub](https://github.com/jiaaro/pydub) package.